 Long-lived assets, such as property and equipment and purchased intangibles subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+If the carrying amount of an asset exceeds its estimated undiscounted future cash flows expected to be generated by the asset, an impairment charge is recognized as the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Assets to be disposed of would be separately presented in the balance sheet and reported at the lower of the carrying amount or fair value less costs to sell, and would no longer be depreciated.
+We recorded no impairment charges of long-lived assets in fiscal 2019.